-Experience-based Training and Development (Teaming) is about providing team members with a facilitated experience where collaboration, creative thinking, reflection and dialog are paired with activities that simulate pressure on the team dynamic in order for members to gain insight into the maintenance of healthy team dynamics.
-Appropriate activities are: professionally facilitated workshops.
+Experience-based Training and Development is about providing team members with a facilitated experience where collaboration, creative thinking, reflection and dialog are paired with activities that simulate pressure on the team dynamic in order for members to gain insight into the maintenance of healthy team dynamics.

 Most meeting agendas include “teambuilding” as a luxury reward.
 The truth is, professional teambuilding should be one of the highest priorities of any organization interested in fostering healthy internal dynamics.